s-g-mo/olympic_medal_metrics/README.md

 opinion, the most natural weighting is gold=3, silver=2, and bronze=1.
 I think that such a metric is a more complete representation of a country's overall performance.
-Of course, I'm obviously biased, because this metric helps boost Canada's position quite a bit.
-You're welcome Canada!
+Of course, I'm obviously biased, because this metric helps boost Canada's position quite a bit (at the time of publishing).
+You're welcome, Canada!

 Run the main script (olympic_medal.py) in your terminal and it will output a nice time-stamped table ranking countries by their weighted-total medal count.